- how we use your information

 If you’re using the service on behalf of someone else we’ll ask for their details.
 We need this personal information as we can’t give you the healthcare service you have asked for without it.

-We will store this personal information and then pass it and the advice you’ve been given to a healthcare professional.
+We will pass this personal information and the advice you've been given to a healthcare professional.
+The healthcare professional may work outside the NHS (for example, a pharmacist, or dentist), but will have been commissioned by the NHS to provide services for 111.
 By agreeing to be referred to a healthcare professional you consent to the sharing of your personal information in a way which respects the Common Law Duty of Confidentiality.
+We’ll also store the information securely for 8 years for clinical audit purposes only.

 We might ask you to complete a survey when you’ve finished using the service.
-This will include some information about how you used 111 online and what outcome you got.
+The survey is run by 111 online using a tool provided by a third party (Qualtrics).
+The survey will include some information about how you used 111 online and what outcome you got.
 With your permission only, we may link your survey responses to the information you entered in the website.
 This information helps us improve the service for future users.

 We might also ask for your email so we can send you a survey later to ask you about what happened after you used 111 online.